 Scroll I of Ōeyama kidan, a set of three scrolls, as is presented on the website of Bukkyo University Library Digital Collection.

-Based on the East-Asian, specifically Japanese materiality and practices of viewing as well as hermeneutics, and by scrutinizing the extant digital projects of Japanese handscrolls, this project critically reflects on the mediating power of the digital image and explores new modes of digital representations of Japanese handscrolls in three areas of inquiry: 1) materiality, 2) practice, and 3) locality.
+Based on East Asian, in this case specifically Japanese, materiality and practices of both viewing and hermeneutics, and by scrutinizing the extant digital projects on Japanese handscrolls, this project critically reflects on the mediating power of the digital image and explores new modes of digital representations of Japanese handscrolls in three areas of inquiry: 1) materiality, 2) practice, and 3) locality.

 oblong format.
-The aim is to explore the possibilities and limits of digital technologies to convey and inform the user with what is “un-/presentable” in digital forms.
-Despite of the drastically inflated amount of visual information that comes with higher definition, the tactile information such as the weight of the artefact, the distinct paper quality, the physical pigments of paints, etc. will inevitably be left out in the flattened visual representation of the digital image.
-The project will discuss potential ways to highlight, convey and translate these “unpresentable” aspects to the viewers.
+The aim is to explore the possibilities and limits of digital technologies in conveying to, and informing the user about, elements “un-/presentable” in digital forms.
+Despite the drastically inflated amount of visual information that comes with higher resolution, tactile information such as the weight of the artefact, the distinct paper quality, the physical pigments of paints, etc. will inevitably be omitted in the flattened visual representation of the digital image.
+The project will discuss potential ways to highlight, convey and translate these “unpresentable” aspects to the viewer.

-- 2) Practice concerns the way in which handscrolls are handled and viewed, and how a digital representation retains, artificially augment or transforms the ocular experience.
+2) Practice concerns the way in which handscrolls are handled and viewed, and how a digital representation retains, artificially augments or transforms the ocular experience.

 An example of the digital representation of Japanese handscrolls on websites.
 A few thumbnails of one scroll from the Guimet set are shown in this search interface.
 The whole scroll is, again, cut up into segments to accommodate the formats of website interface that scrolls vertically and of rectangular computer screens.
 Despite of the scroll’s orientation that is always read from right to left, the cut-up segments are arranged from left to right, according to the European typographical convention, which further disturbs the reader’s perception of the scroll’s original configuration.